adambriand/goprotonreleases/README.md

 ## Build and Installation

-For build from source, download the source code and build using Go (`go build goprotonreleases.go`).
+To build, download the source code and build using Go (`go build goprotonreleases.go`).

-For Linux binary release, download the latest version from Releases, uncompress, and run.
+To download and run the Linux binary, get the latest .tar.gz from Releases, uncompress, and run.

 ## Configuration